-In our forth year of accepting public grant applications, we proudly distributed $75,000 in unrestricted grants to 31 Portland-area nonprofits.
+In our fourth year of accepting public grant applications, we proudly distributed $75,000 in unrestricted grants to 31 Portland-area nonprofits.
 Among them, Portland Street Medicine received an early grant to support their urgent mission of caring for unhoused Portlanders during the COVID-19 pandemic.

 Please join us in celebrating our 2020 grantees: